Our Luxury Boutique Hotel in Belfast, Northern Ireland

 As one of the top boutique hotels in Belfast, Northern Ireland, Ten Square has received a raft of plaudits and hospitality awards from the international travel media - for starters, we've been dubbed Belfast's Coolest Hotel by the style authorities at the Sunday Times.

-Having bucked the trend and wowed the world's media with its discreet luxurious standards and home from home hospitality, our wonderful hotel rooms in the heart of Belfast city centre consist of 22 guest bedrooms across 3 floors, all located within a landmark Grade 1 listed building in the heart of the city centre.
+Having bucked the trend and wowed the world’s media with it’s discreet luxurious standards and home from home hospitality, our wonderful hotel rooms in the heart of Belfast city, consist of boutique guest bedrooms across 2 floors in the landmark Grade 1 Listed ‘Yorkshire House’ building.
+We offer a further 48 ‘Signature rooms’ in our recent contemporary extension to Ten Square Hotel, completed in December 2016.
+All perfectly crafted for you to sleep in the heart of the city.

 The sophisticated interior has promoted a new aesthetic for hotel hospitality in the province for the cosmopolitan and city-hopping visitor - and the hotel has established itself as a firm favourite with visiting celebrities and discerning locals alike.

 It all combines to make Ten Square the luxury boutique hotel of choice for the discerning traveller looking for accommodation in Belfast.